edgepointlearning/edgepointlearning.com/src/collections/blog/2019/2019-12-11-employee-engagement-research.md

 Laura Linnan, professor in the Department of Health Behavior at UNC Gillings School of Global Public Health and founding director of the Carolina Collaborative for Research on Work and Health connected employee time at work with an employer’s obligation to care for their employees.
 She noted that:

-"Most American adults work, and many spend half or more of their waking hours at work.
+>Most American adults work, and many spend half or more of their waking hours at work.
 Where we work, how long we work, the conditions of our work, who we work with -- all of these factors impact our health.
-Employers have an opportunity to shape work environments and work conditions in ways that support employee health.”
+Employers have an opportunity to shape work environments and work conditions in ways that support employee health.
-{: .fancy-text }

 ## 10. Virtual reality training improves health and safety of employees